-NOAA has directives to preserve ocean sustainability and facilitate domestic aquaculture in the U.S. through the National Aquaculture Act of 1980, the NOAA Marine Aquaculture Policy, and Executive Order 13921, “Promoting American Seafood Competitiveness and Economic Growth” (May 7, 2020).
-NOAA has a variety of proven science-based tools and strategies that can support these directives and help communities thoughtfully consider how and where to sustainably develop offshore aquaculture that will complement wild-capture fisheries, working waterfronts, and our nation’s seafood processing and distribution infrastructure.
+NOAA has directives to preserve ocean sustainability and facilitate domestic aquaculture in the United States through the National Aquaculture Act of 1980, the NOAA Marine Aquaculture Policy, and Executive Order 13921, “Promoting American Seafood Competitiveness and Economic Growth” (May 7, 2020).
+NOAA has a variety of proven science-based tools and strategies that can support these directives.
+These help communities thoughtfully consider how and where to sustainably develop offshore aquaculture that will complement wild-capture fisheries, working waterfronts, and our nation’s seafood processing and distribution infrastructure.

-Identifying AOAs is an opportunity to use best available global science-based guidance on sustainable aquaculture management, and support the “triple bottom line” of environmental, economic, and social sustainability.
+Identifying AOAs is an opportunity to use the best available global science-based guidance on sustainable aquaculture management and support the “triple bottom line” of environmental, economic, and social sustainability.
 This approach has been refined and utilized widely within states and by other countries with robust, sustainable aquaculture sectors.

-Considering NOAA-trust resources and stakeholder uses of a defined area will help to encourage the sustainable growth of aquaculture by siting aquaculture farms in ways that minimize impacts to those natural resources and reduce user conflicts while maximizing public input in the AOA identification process.
+Considering NOAA-trust resources and stakeholder uses of a defined area will help to encourage the sustainable growth of aquaculture.
+This is done by siting aquaculture farms in ways that minimize impacts to those natural resources and reduce user conflicts while maximizing public input in the AOA identification process.

 First Regions Selected for Focused Evaluation

-NOAA’s Aquaculture Program is already moving forward to meet the mandates set by the White House and recently announced the selection of southern California and the Gulf of Mexico as the first regions for focused evaluation to find AOAs.
+NOAA’s Aquaculture Program is already moving forward to meet the mandates set by the White House.
+We recently announced the selection of southern California and the Gulf of Mexico as the first regions for focused evaluation to find AOAs.
 This selection does not mean the entire regions are opportunity areas.
 Instead, the selection allows NOAA to deploy our resources to investigate the two regions.

-The exact AOA locations will be identified based on best-available science, including data-driven siting analysis using hundreds of types of data on ocean conditions and uses such as existing fishing locations.
+The exact AOA locations will be identified based on best-available science.
+This includes data-driven siting analysis using hundreds of types of data on ocean conditions and uses such as existing fishing locations.
 Stakeholder input is also essential and these AOAs will be shaped through a public process.